 The total assessment for any public improvement shall be based upon the total cost, as defined in Subsection A(2) above, and shall be apportioned among the individual parcels benefited.
 Such apportionment shall generally be computed on a linear frontage basis unless the Council otherwise determines that extenuating circumstances require a different method of apportionment.

 All sewer and water main extensions shall be constructed by the City in accordance with specifications established by the Board of Public Works.

-Special assessments for all sewer and water main extensions shall be levied at 100% of the cost.
+Special assessments for all sewer and water main extensions may be levied at 100% of the cost.